 - 11.1.1 Kedd Ltd have carried out a Landscape and Visual Impact Assessment (LVIA) on the re-submission proposals that also incorporates an assessment of Historic Visual Setting.
 The LVIA covers the potential impacts during the temporary operational phases and also the restoration end-uses proposed as part of the development.
-This section provides an overview of the potential impacts as a summary of Appendix 7. - 11.1.2 The LVIA has been carried out in accordance with the Landscape Institute and the Institute of Environmental Management and Assessment Guidelines for Landscape and Visual Impact Assessment (GLVIA 3), Photography and Photomontage in Landscape and Visual Assessment and Natural England, An Approach to Landscape Character Assessment. - 11.1.3 Data, collation and assessment has been carried out utilising both desk-top and site survey works to identify the baseline landscape character and visual nature and condition of the site and its local area.
+This section provides an overview of the potential impacts as a summary of Appendix 7, which includes a range of landscape documents that addresses the potential impacts of the scheme on the local landscape. - 11.1.2 The LVIA has been carried out in accordance with the Landscape Institute and the Institute of Environmental Management and Assessment Guidelines for Landscape and Visual Impact Assessment (GLVIA 3) - 11.1.3 Data, collation and assessment has been carried out utilising both desk-top and site survey works to identify the baseline landscape character and visual nature and condition of the site and its local area.
 The desk top appraisal helped form the basis for site visits, which were carried out in summer and winter 2016, summer 2017 and summer 2021.